crazywriter1/Celestia-Basic-Nft-Deploy/README.md

 # Step 12

 The places to be modified in the content of the files `t.sol`, `s.sol`, and `.sol` are marked with red boxes.
-Replace these boxes with your collection name and IPFS link, and you can run the Free minting function.
+Replace these boxes with your collection name and IPFS link .Also change your supply amount, mint price and you can run the Free minting function.

 You can edit the files and transfer them to your server using `MobaXterm` or `WinSCP` or you can edit them directly on your server using the commands;